dikako/dikako/README.md

 - Improve Automation framework for iOS automation testing running on Browserstack
 - Integrate Automation with XRAY Testcases Management in JIRA
 - Mentoring other QA Engineer member how Integrate Automation with XRAY Testcases Management in JIRA
+- Mentoring other QA Engineer member How To Triggered Automation Testing with Jira
 - Mentoring other QA Engineer member how to implement UIMap/Object Repository
 ```